-Asbestos is not one material per sa, the term Asbestos is coined for a group on materials all derived from silicate material with naturally occurring long fibres.
-These fibres have several properties which made them desirable as a building material in the 1950’s, the main ones being there resistance to heat, fire and environmental degradation, which make them the perfect building material, but, the double edge of the sword of those properties is their inherent danger to health.
+Asbestos is not one material per se, the term Asbestos is coined for a group of materials all derived from silicate material with naturally occurring long fibres.
+These fibres have several properties which made them desirable as a building material in the 1950s, the main ones being their resistance to heat, fire, and environmental degradation, which make them the perfect building material, but the double edge of the sword of those properties is their inherent danger to health.

-At safeline, we are looking to make sure that the public is aware of potential dangers of all types of Asbestos, and with this in mind we have listed the groups of the materials used that makes up asbestos group.
+At Safeline, we are looking to make sure that the public is aware of the potential dangers of all types of Asbestos, and with this, in mind, we have listed the groups of the materials used that make up the asbestos group.

-- Serpentine Asbestos– This is know as white asbestos, derived from magnesium silicate, which produces soft and weavable fibres which made this material the most effective material for manufacture and therefore make this group of “Chrysotile” asbestos the most commonly used in the United Kingdom.
+- Serpentine Asbestos– This is known as white asbestos, derived from magnesium silicate, which produces soft and weavable fibres which made this material the most effective material for manufacture and therefore make this group of “Chrysotile” asbestos the most commonly used in the United Kingdom.

-- Amphibole asbestos– This larger group includes tremolite, crocidolite, amosite, anthophyllite and actinolite.
-Amphibole asbestos fibres are derived from silicates of magnesium, iron, calcium and sodium.
-Fibres are not as flexible as the magnesium silicate type as found in serpentine types and are brittle with a rod- or needle shaped structure.
+- Amphibole asbestos– This larger group includes numerous asbestos types including tremolite, crocidolite, amosite, anthophyllite and actinolite.
+Amphibole asbestos fibres are derived from silicates of magnesium, iron, calcium, and sodium.
+Fibres are not as flexible as the magnesium silicate type as found in serpentine types and are brittle with a rod- or needle-shaped structure.
 Amphibole is more heat and chemical resistant than serpentine fibres.

-- Crocidolite is known as blue asbestos, this is a sodium iron silicate.
-Crocidolite fibre are relatively flexible, have a poor resistance to heat, but are highly resistant to acid.
+- Crocidolite is known as blue asbestos; this is a sodium iron silicate.
+Crocidolite fibre is relatively flexible, has poor heat resistance, but is highly resistant to acid.

 - Actinolite asbestos occurs as a contaminant of both chrysotile and talc deposits.